-Add or substitute your favorite vegetables.
+You can add or substitute your favorite vegetables to this easy-to-make baked-in-parchment dish.
 Carefully untwist parchment to check doneness; some vegetables may take longer to cook.

 - Servings: 4

 Source: Martha Stewart Living, December 2001

 - 1 medium zucchini, cut in half lengthwise and into 1/2-inch-thick half-moons

 - 2 baby eggplants or 1 Japanese eggplant (about 6 ounces total), cut in half lengthwise and cut across into 1/2-inch thick half-moons

 - 2 medium tomatoes, seeded and cut into 1/2-inch-thick wedges

 - 4 medium shallots, peeled and cut in half lengthwise